nycmeshnet/nycmesh.net/content/network-status.md

 title: "Network status"
 ---

+2020-12-3

+8:45  PH is back online.
+The network is running well.
+If you have any problems please [fill in the support form](https://nycmesh.net/support)

 2020-12-2

 20:30  There is a problem with our PH hub in Brooklyn.
 We hope to have it fixed by the morning.

 2020-11-9

-9:00pm PH is back online.
+21:00 PH is back online.
 The network is running well.
 If you have any problems please [fill in the support form](https://nycmesh.net/support)

-8:15pm There is a problem with our PH hub in Brooklyn.
+20:15 There is a problem with our PH hub in Brooklyn.
 We are looking into it now.

 2020-9-27